MicrosoftDocs/architecture-center/docs/industries/telecommunications/carrier-grade-content.md

 The health model makes sure client requests aren't routed to unhealthy instances.
 The traffic management layer polls the backend management SIs before routing traffic.

-For Protocol A, the gateway is responsibile for endpoint monitoring.
+For Protocol A, the gateway is responsible for endpoint monitoring.
 It receives a prioritized list of SI access points from a DNS server and uses active polling to determine SI liveness.

 For Protocol B, Azure Traffic Manager has its own active polling that minimizes the chance of sending traffic to an unresponsive SI.
 Unhealthy endpoints are excluded in the DNS response to clients.
 This approach helps reliability because a client’s first attempt to reach a server will most likely be successful.